Gloria, J. E. (Eugene), MFA

 Professor of English

 Eugene Gloria earned a B.A. from San Francisco State University, M.A. from Miami University of Ohio, and MFA from the University of Oregon.
 He is the author of three books of poems — My Favorite Warlord (Penguin, 2012), Hoodlum Birds (Penguin, 2006), and Drivers at the Short-Time Motel (Penguin, 2000).
-His awards and honors include a National Poetry Series selection, an Asian American Literary Award, a Fulbright Research Grant at the University of the Philippines, a San Francisco Art Commission grant, a Poetry Society of America award, a Pushcart Prize.
-He was appointed the Arts & Sciences Distinguished Visiting Writer at Bowling Green State University for 2013.
-Through the support of a Fulbright Lecturer Award, he conducted research and taught at the University of Santo Tomas in Manila in 2017.
+His awards and honors include a National Poetry Series selection, an Asian American Literary Award, a Fulbright Research Grant at the University of the Philippines, a San Francisco Art Commission grant, a Poetry Society of America award, and a Pushcart Prize.
+He was appointed the Arts & Sciences Distinguished Visiting Writer at Bowling Green State University in 2013 and a Fulbright Senior Visiting Fellow at the University of Santo Tomas in Manila in 2017.
 His collection My Favorite Warlord was awarded the Anisfield-Wolf Book Award for Poetry, which recognizes “outstanding works that contribute to our understanding of racism and our appreciation of cultural diversity.”

 At DePauw, I lead creative writing workshop at all levels and also teach First-Year Seminar and literature courses on contemporary American poetry and Asian American poets and writers.
 As a teaching poet, I ask my students to find ways to surprise not only our readers, but also themselves in their writing.
 I remind them that in the art of writing poetry our allegiance is to the imagination.
 In our close reading of the literature assignments in creative writing workshop, I encourage them to devise ways to inhabit the English language, to make it their own, and engage the world through language.